Nile Cruise with kids

 What does a 5 star Nile river cruise cost?

 But best of all: a deluxe 5 star Nile cruise is surprisingly affordable.
 A 5 day cruise from Luxor to Aswan or Aswan to Luxor will set you back about 550 euro – 650 euro.
 The standard 5 star option about 100 euros less.
-And these prices includes the excursions and an Egyptologist to go along with your group.
+And these prices includes the excursions to some of the best ancient Egyptian sites you can visit with kids.
+And you get access to an Egyptologist to go along with your group.
 These are prices for adults and per person.
 Kids usually get a discount, so check out which cruise operator gives your family the best deal.
 A Nile river cruise with kids doesn’t have to be expensive at all.

 Besides breakfast, lunch and dinner, they also offer tea and cookies daily around 4pm.
 As far as drinks are concerned: you have to pay all your drinks per meal.
 With every drink you order comes a receipt for you to sign and at the end of the meal they’ll add up the receipts and you pay before you leave the table.
 So in short, these cruises are pretty much all inclusive.